Antioxidants for Dogs

 Storage and Handling

-Refer to the specifics for each supplement listed on their packaging.
+Refer to the specifics for each supplement listed on its packaging.

-Generally, most antioxidants should be kept tightly sealed and dry and away from heat and direct sunlight.
+Generally, most antioxidants should be kept tightly sealed, dry, and away from heat and direct sunlight.

 Store food items the same way you would if you were going to eat them.